Mercantour National Park: Fauna

 Walkers may easily glimpse a chamois, several thousand of which live in the park, and may often hear the whistling of marmots.
 The ermine is rarer (and more furtive), as are the ibex and the mouflon, although with a little luck you may be able to observe them during the coolest parts of the day in the summer.

-There is a tremendous variety of wildlife in the Mercantour: red deer and roe deer in the undergrowth, hares and wild boars, partridges, golden eagles and buzzards, numerous species of butterflies and even about 50 Italian wolves (which migrated there at the beginning of the 1990s).
-A Wolves Centre welcomes visitors in Saint-martin-Vésubie.
+There is a tremendous variety of wildlife in the Mercantour: red deer and roe deer in the undergrowth, hares and wild boars, partridges, golden eagles and buzzards, numerous species of butterflies. even about 50 Italian wolves.